syncfusion-content/ej2-grid-docs/ej2-javascript/grid/row/detail-template.md

 domainurl: ##DomainURL##
 ---

-# Detail template in ##Platform_Name## Grid component
+# Detail template in ##Platform_Name## Grid control

-The detail template in the Grid component allows you to display additional information about a specific row in the grid by expanding or collapsing detail content.
+The detail template in the Grid control allows you to display additional information about a specific row in the grid by expanding or collapsing detail content.
 This feature is useful when you need to show additional data or custom content that is specific to each row in the grid.
 You can use the [detailTemplate](../../api/grid/#detailtemplate) property to define an HTML template for the detail row.
-This template can include any HTML element or ##Platform_Name## component that you want to display as detail content.
+This template can include any HTML element or ##Platform_Name## control that you want to display as detail content.

-Here's an example of using the `detailTemplate` property in the grid component:
+Here's an example of using the `detailTemplate` property in the grid control:

 {% if page.publishingplatform == "typescript" %}